Muindi6602/Muindi6602.github.io/PHPHotspotBillingSystem/README.md

 8. As Admin, you can spy into clients accounts by just using their phone numbers, this feature is available in the admin dashboard in the profile icon.
 Spy

-9. The default admin login details are: email = admin@gmail.com and password as 123456
+9. The default admin login details are: admin@gmail.com and password as 123456

 10. For mpesa tool, use your keys as I've excluded them for a security purpose